A Letter to an Apostle

 Deseret News, April 3, 1852

 For those who can even find them on level four of the church’s website, they will find the Gospel Essays are so highly edited and correlated, so factually massaged to make them of little or no value to anyone seeking the whole story.
-The essay on the Book of Abraham not only fails the Occam Razor test, it stretches credulity to extraordinary lengths.
+A great example is the essay on the Book of Abraham which not only fails the Occam Razor test, but stretches credulity to extraordinary lengths.

 It would seem to me that the church is in a bind; if they are honest, they know that members will leave in droves.
 I suppose they are hoping that at least the less discerning members will accept the superficial stories the essays tell and not seek the whole story.
-That their search for truth will end there and they will not expend the energy to go on to read the work of legitimate non-Mormon historians, archeologists and geneticists who tell a very different story.
+That their search for truth will end there and they will not expend the energy to go on to read the work of non-Mormon historians, archeologists and geneticists who tell a very different story.

 Is it working?
-Six years in, the ‘Essays’ Project‘ would seem to have done little to stop the wave of defections.
+Seven years in, the ‘Essays’ Project‘ would seem to have done little to stop the wave of defections.

 In my opinion, things will not get better for the Mormon church unless or until it addresses the bureaucratic weaknesses it currently suffers from.
 The rigid inflexibility and strict compliance to rules and regulations discouraging any useful initiative and creativity from those within the organization who have much to contribute.
 Presently it exhibits a sluggish reaction to change and timid response to crisis.

-The LDS church is a geneocracy, it is run by old men whose qualification for the top jobs is that they simply outlived their peers.
+The LDS church is a geneocracy, it is run by old men whose prime, no, whose only qualification for the top job is that they simply outlived their peers.
 Many of them actually fall into a vegetative state during their tenure.
 Are these the people one would want to run a vital organization?

 But how do you get the next apostle in line to do the right thing and bow out, or change the rules of succession?
 After all, some of these guys have been waiting in the wings for decades.